mikemcbride/website/blog/reducing-css-file-size/index.md

 I use a Gulp plugin called `run-sequence` to force certain Gulp tasks to finish before running another one, so I just ensure that my `styles` task finishes before I build my Jekyll site, then the Jekyll build has to finish before I run `purify-css`.
 It was a bit finicky to get working perfectly, but now that it works consistently it's great.
 On the site you're reading right now I decreased the minified CSS file size from 365KB to 57KB, which is pretty substantial (85% reduction), especially if you're trying to download assets on a poor connection.

 If you're interested in seeing the guts of the static site setup, I've got [a repo](https://github.com/mikemcbride/new-jekyll-site) you can check out that I use as a template to start all of my static websites.
 There's plenty of info in the README and you can check out [the Gulpfile](https://github.com/mikemcbride/new-jekyll-site/blob/master/gulpfile.js) to see how it all gets built.
-Compiling a Jekyll site inside a Gulp task took quite a while to get right, but it works for me every time now!
+Compiling a Jekyll site inside a Gulp task took quite a while to get right, but it works for me every time now.